phenixace/narrative-framing/README.md

 # Framing Detection
 This repository contains the code and data for the paper "Conflicts, Villains, Resolutions:
-Towards models of Narrative Media Framing" by Lea Frermann, Jiatong Li, Shima Khanehzar and Gosia Mikolajczak to appear in ACL 2023.
+Towards models of Narrative Media Framing" by Lea Frermann, Jiatong Li, Shima Khanehzar and Gosia Mikolajczak in ACL 2023.
+Here is the [Paper Link](https://aclanthology.org/2023.acl-long.486/).

 For question about code and experiments, please contact Jiatong Li at [jiatong.li@connect.polyu.hk](mailto:jiatong.li@connect.polyu.hk)<br>
 For all other questions contact Lea Frermann at [lea.frermann@unimelb.edu.au](mailto:lea.frermann@unimelb.edu.au)